 Since that occasion spent the following year at sea prior to starting he Deep Maintenance period otherwise known as a refit this is due to last 4 years.
 She will be refurbished and refuelled which will provide the Royal Navy with front line support until the new class of Dreadnaught submarines are brought into service.

-Recently we were extremely lucky to be able to welcome the present Captain Commander Gill to our associations Trafalgar Night Dinner where he was guest of honour.
+In 2016 we were extremely lucky to be able to welcome the present Captain Commander Gill to our associations Trafalgar Night Dinner where he was guest of honour.
+Commander Steven Waller took over the command of HMS Vanguard in October 2018.